 While assessing your organization, do not lose sight of your current goals and responsibilities.

-Your people are your organization’s most valuable asset; be thoughtful in how you retain and attract the right employees to support your growth.
+Your people are your organization’s most valuable asset.
+Be thoughtful in how you retain and attract the right employees to support your growth.

-Maintain your federal and state registrations and Nebraska business licenses and permits to keep them current; as your organization grows and adds business activities, your licensing requirements may change.
+Maintain your federal and state registrations and Nebraska business licenses and permits to keep them current.
+As your organization grows and adds business activities, your licensing requirements may change.

 - Nebraska Business Registration – Nebraska Department of Revenue